7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 There are many, I am sure, such as other medical, emotional or developmental problems that I haven't listed.
 One thing rings true for all though: Be patient with your child and know that WHEN they learn to read is not as important as IF they do eventually learn to read.

-I hope some of these gave you an idea as you seek to teach your child the greatest of all pastimes!
+I hope a couple of these reading problems and solutions gave you an idea as you seek to teach your child the greatest of all pastimes!